Urmia: 20th century

 From February to July 1918, the region was engulfed by ethnic violence.
-On 22 February, local Muslims and the Persian governor began an uprising against the Christian militias in Urmia.
+On 22 February, local Muslims and the Iranian governor began an uprising against the Christian militias in Urmia.
 The better-organized Christians, led by Agha Petros, brutally crushed the uprising; hundreds (possibly thousands) were killed.
-On 16 March, Mar Shimun and many of his bodyguards were killed by the Kurdish chieftain Simko Shikak, probably at the instigation of Persian officials fearing Assyrian separatism, after they met to discuss an alliance.
-Assyrians went on a killing and looting spree; unable to find Simko, they murdered Persian officials and inhabitants.
+On 16 March, Mar Shimun and many of his bodyguards were killed by the Kurdish chieftain Simko Shikak, probably at the instigation of Iranian officials fearing Assyrian separatism, after they met to discuss an alliance.
+Assyrians went on a killing and looting spree; unable to find Simko, they murdered Iranian officials and inhabitants.
 The Kurds responded by massacring Christians, regardless of denomination or ethnicity.
 Christians were massacred in Salmas in June and in Urmia in early July, and many Assyrian women were abducted.

 Christian militias in Azerbaijan were no match for the Ottoman army when it invaded in July 1918.
-Tens of thousands of Ottoman and Persian Assyrians fled south to Hamadan, where the British Dunsterforce was garrisoned, on 18 July to escape Ottoman forces approaching Urmia under Ali İhsan Sâbis.
+Tens of thousands of Ottoman and Iranian Assyrians fled south to Hamadan, where the British Dunsterforce was garrisoned, on 18 July to escape Ottoman forces approaching Urmia under Ali İhsan Sâbis.
 The Ottoman invasion was followed by killings of Christians, including Chaldean archbishop Toma Audo, and the sacking of Urmia.

+21st century

-On March 22, 2025, large-scale demonstrations were held in the city.
+On 22 March 2025, large-scale demonstrations were held in the city.
 Slogans against Kurdistan were chanted during the demonstrations.
 Anadolu Agency reported that there was ethnic tension between Turks and Kurds in the city and that Turks were protesting the Nowruz celebrations held by Kurds living in the city a few days ago.
 Some protesters stated that the Iranian government was trying to change the demographics by bringing Kurds to the city.
 It was reported that those who participated in the demonstration chanted Turkish slogans such as "Urumiyah is Turkish and will remain Turkish" and "Urumiyah's Turkish identity is not negotiable".
 2 days after the protest, 22 people were arrested.